zhoupgit/grafana/docs/sources/developers/http_api/alerting_notification_channels.md

   - alerting
   - alerts
   - notifications
-labels:
-  products:
-    - enterprise
-    - oss
-title: Legacy Alerting Notification Channels API
+title: 'Alerting Notification Channels HTTP API '
 ---

 # Legacy Alerting Notification Channels API

-{{% admonition type="note" %}}
-Starting with v9.0, the Legacy Alerting Notification Channels API is deprecated.
+> **Note:** Starting with v9.0, the Legacy Alerting Notification Channels API is deprecated.
 It will be removed in a future release.
-{{% /admonition %}}

 This page documents the Alerting Notification Channels API.